marmelab/react-admin/docs/Show.md

 ## The `<Show>` component

-The `<Show>` component renders the page title and actions, and fetch the record from the REST API.
+The `<Show>` component renders the page title and actions, and fetches the record from the REST API.
 It is not responsible for rendering the actual record - that's the job of its child component (usually `<SimpleShowLayout>`), to which they pass the `record` as prop.

 Here are all the props accepted by the `<Show>` component: